 This scale of development is unprecedented in Scottish waters and our internationally important seabird colonies are at risk of adverse impacts from collisions with turbines or through birds losing important feeding and moulting areas through increased disturbance from wind farm construction and operation.

 We are trying to ensure the cumulative or in-combination impacts of all this consented and any future offshore wind projects on seabirds and other wildlife are adequately acknowledged and understood in the decision-making process.
-In this context it is important for Scottish Ministers to focus on the fact some seabird populations are experiencing steep declines, for instance the Scottish kittiwake population has declined by 76 per cent since 1986 and is predicted to be impacted by the proposed Hywind project and the other consented projects.

 From our own analysis and that of the Statutory Nature Conservation Bodies it is apparent that the environmental carrying capacity is already exceeded and protected areas, such as Fowlsheugh Special Protection Area, will see significant reductions in its protected kittiwake population as a direct result of offshore wind farm impacts.
 This population has seen dramatic declines across Scotland, up to 72 per cent loss since 1986, a decline that is reflected in the Fowlsheugh kittiwake numbers.
 Scottish Ministers must take account of these issues before making decisions on any further offshore wind.